hatemecha/blob-tracker/README.md

       * **Kalman:** Toggle (0/1) for applying Kalman filter smoothing to tracked positions.
       * **Historial:** Length of history for the MOG2 background subtraction algorithm.
       * **Varianza:** Variance threshold for the MOG2 background subtraction algorithm.
+      * **Kernel:** Size of the morphological opening kernel used to clean noise after binarization.
       * **Ver rastro:** Toggle (0/1) to show motion trails.
       * **Len rastro:** Number of recent positions drawn in the trail.
       * **Color B/G/R:** Sets the bounding box color; the "Color" window previews the selection.